 There are some disadvantages — the price and the looks of the panels.
 When we compare this method to all the previous ones, this is clearly a more expensive option.
 However, brand new soundproof windows are much more costly, so this option will end up looking very cheap.

 And, as far as the looks go, I just wanted to warn you that these panels are not entirely visually appealing.
 However, they are very effective, and they will block the noise effectively.
 And, if you really can’t seem to make peace with the visual effect, just throw on some beautifully made curtains, and enjoy both the style and the functionality!

-10. Getting Rid of the Window Entirely
+13. Block the Window Entirely

 That way, you will undoubtedly get rid of the noise.
 On the other hand, you need to think twice before making this decision.
 You do understand that after blocking it, there will be no window at all?

 That might not seem like a big issue, but you need to know that windows are put where they are for a reason.
 Aside from the annoying sounds, the windows let the sun rays into your home.
 Also, they give you fresh air and maybe even a nice view.

 So, before opting for this complete blockage method, take everything into consideration.
 If you still think that this would be a good solution then go ahead and do it.
 You have three steps to complete this process:

 - continue by filling in the cavity

 - finish with the installation of drywall over the cavity

 On the other hand, if you think that removing the window is not a viable option, then pick one of the 12 other tips.